 Cities and Climate Change

-A major theme 2018 will be how the world’s cities can take the lead on both reducing greenhouse gas emissions and developing innovative ways to adapt to the changing climate.
+A major theme in 2018 will be how the world’s cities can take the lead on both reducing greenhouse gas emissions and developing innovative ways to adapt to the changing climate.
 Landmark moments on this front will be the Resilient Cities Conference in Bonn, Germany in April, and the Global Climate Action Summit, to be hosted by San Francisco in September.

 Copyright all rights reserved 2018 © Eco resources.
 Website by SOMS Web